 Open Source Religion provides an opportunity to clarify, organize, and evolve the natural human habit of culminating beliefs inside and outside a religious context.
-We’ve spent centuries cataloging people, in primarily about a dozen popular labels (Christian, Muslim, Buddhist, Atheist, Agnostic, Jewish, Wiccan, Spiritual, etc), all the while ignoring the far more accurate fact that people’s belief systems are customized, especially when you take into account non-religious beliefs.
+We’ve spent centuries cataloging people, in primarily about a dozen popular labels (Christian, Muslim, Buddhist, Atheist, Agnostic, Jewish, Wiccan, Spiritual, etc), all the while ignoring the far more accurate fact that people’s belief systems are customized, especially when you take into account non-religious beliefs (e.g. red represents power).
 This is a gross oversight of one the most important aspects of the human experience – the very way we individually experience life.

 We even see this trend within Proprietary Religions themselves.
 Saying someone is a Christian these days is like saying a dog is just a dog and neglecting the fact that there are thousands of breeds with different temperaments and builds.
 At some distant time in history perhaps anyone called “Christian” truly believed 99% the same things as the next Christian.
 That time has passed, and that level of homogeneity may never be seen again.
-It is through this lens that you will begin to see how OSR has been evolving through time and how far it has come.
+It is through this lens that you will begin to see how long OSR has existed, how it has been evolving through time, and how far it has come.

 Empathy and Unification

 Empathy is perhaps one of the only binding human experiences based in emotion that can bring two very different people together.
-When you approach someone from the perspective of OSR; you stop seeing them as someone who just is some stereotypical amalgamation of their labels and you start seeing them as someone who has chosen, like you, a unique compilation of Belief Modules for very personal reasons.
+When you approach someone from the perspective of OSR; you stop seeing them as someone who just is some stereotypical amalgamation of their culture and labels and you start seeing them as someone who has chosen, like you, a unique compilation of beliefs for very personal reasons.
 It’s very difficult not to have understanding and empathy for someone once you see this.